Josesx506/DSA_Learnings/02_Data_Structures/Readme.md

     - Re-**Enqueue** the main queue by **popping** the stacks items into the queue, and the item order will be reversed.
     - Both while operations will require traversing the entire queue.

+Python's `collections` module has a specialized deque datatype (ref: [deque datatype documentation](https://docs.python.org/3/library/collections.html#collections.deque)).
+We can append a new element to the right of the list with `append` method and to the left of the list with `appendleft`.
+To remove and return the right element of the list, we can use `pop` method.

 ## Recursion
 When you hear the terms *recursion* or *recursive*, this might remind you of the terms *repetition* and *repetitive* — and this is a good connection, because recursion does indeed involve repetition.
 However, recursion isn't just about repetition. <br>